solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Managed open source databases on Azure.md

 2. We are worried about the re-engineering effort involved in sharding our database, from modifying the schema to updating our applications to account for the changes.

-3. Is there a way to migration to PostgreSQL on Azure with minimal downtime?
+3. Is there a way to migrate to PostgreSQL on Azure with minimal downtime?

+4. We've looked at several PostgreSQL-based data platforms for adding enhancements like distributed data and scalability, but we are concerned about our existing applications being compatible and having access to the latest versions of PostgreSQL.

 ### Infographic for common scenarios